rhdhorchestrator/workflow-software-templates/README.md

+> **🚨 Deprecation Notice: 🚨**
+> From Orchestrator release version 1.7, Workflow Types will be retired.
+All workflows will act as infrastructure workflows, and no workflow will act as an assesment workflow. <br>
+> Any reference to assessment workflows in this document will be obsolete.

 # workflow-software-templates

 This repository is a collection of software and documentation templates for the Backstage Orchestrator plugin.
 The templates are organized into two folders: `scaffolder-templates` for Software Templates and `documentation-templates` for general documentation templates.
 Contributions are welcome for new and existing templates!